ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 	<a href="/assets/images/motor_control2/8.jpg"><img src="/assets/images/motor_control2/8.jpg"></a>
 	<a href="/assets/images/motor_control2/11.jpg"><img src="/assets/images/motor_control2/11.jpg"></a>

-<figcaption> Action of a MOSFET based H-brdge(Direction controlling).</figcaption>
+<figcaption> Soldered Challenger controller (Bottom Side)</figcaption>
 </figure>

 ## Testing the **Challenger** Motor Controller

 I did basic testings for my first soldered challenger prototype, using one of my previous robot design project which is a six wheeled mobile robot platform with the **Rocker Bogie** suspension configuration.

 I selected this robot to test my motor controller because, this robot contains six motors to move.
 Therefore, it draws a considerably high current for all six motors while moving though a rocky area...(Just like a Mars Rover moves on the rocky terrain of Mars).
-Ths helped me to check the maximum current drawing capabilities of my conroller.
+This helped me to check the maximum current drawing capabilities of my conroller.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/cvEnfwppsPo?controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>